Unirep/Unirep/packages/docs/docs/core-api/user-state.md

 ## genEpochKeyProof

 Generate a proof that a user controls an epoch key in a certain epoch.
 Optionally provide a data value to sign.
+Returns an [`EpochKeyProof`](/docs/contracts-api/epoch-key-proof).

 ```ts
 state.genEpochKeyProof(options: {